 • Sets a positive, supportive tone for the work they will be doing.

-Be mindful of time.
 Icebreakers are meant to be short, fun tasks that ease everyone into the work that’s about to begin.
-If group is on your agenda, check out our top five icebreakers for group therapy sessions.
+If a group is on your agenda, check out our top icebreakers for group therapy sessions.

 Getting To Know You

-Prepare a set of easy, open ended questions or unfinished statements that participants can use to safely share a bit about themselves.
-Here are some examples:
+Prepare a set of easy, open-ended questions or unfinished statements that participants can use to safely share a bit about themselves.
+Examples include:

 • What is something about you that makes you feel positive and proud?